Accessibility Tools

 • You should inform your doctor of any medications, vitamins, or supplements that you are taking.

-• You should refrain from supplements or medications such as blood thinners, aspirin, or anti-inflammatory medicines for 1 to 2 weeks prior to surgery.
+• You should refrain from taking supplements or medications such as blood thinners, aspirin, or anti-inflammatory medicines, for one to two weeks prior to surgery.

 In general, the procedure involves the following steps: